 The remaining 10% of your grade is based on a number of other things.
 The first is attendance and participation.
 If you are not in class you are much less likely to master the complex models we build to explain global trade.
 Attendance is objective, and participation is subjective.
 I'm the judge of the latter.
 The attendance/participation is 5%.
 That may not seem like a large amount, but it could mean the difference between a C+ and a B-.
-The remaining 5% comes from a set of short problems that you will solve and turn in online.
+The remaining 5% comes from a set of short problems that you will solve and turn in.
 These can be turned in individually, or collectively from your study group.
 More on study groups in the next paragraph.
-When I post the questions, you will have a short amount of time (a few days) to complete the question or questions, and submit them on Blackboard.
-These problems will be good practice for the quizzes and exams.
+When I post the questions, you will have a short amount of time (a few days) to complete the question or questions, and submit them in class.
+These problems will be good practice for the quizzes and exams, though you will not be under the same sort of time pressure that you will face on quizzes and tests.

-I have also prepared a series of larger problem sets as homework assignments.
+I have also prepared a series of larger problem sets as non-graded homework assignments.
 The ones from last semester are in place, and I will update them and change them as we go along.
-You will notice that they are nongraded.
-The answers are already there too.
+Since they are non-graded, the answers are already there too.
 That does not mean the problem sets are unimportant.
-You will have real difficulty completing the online questions, the quizzes, and the exams, if you don't spend quality time working on these extended homework assignments.
+Oh no. You will have difficulty succeeding on the graded homework questions, the quizzes, and the exams, if you don't spend quality time working on these extended homework assignments.
 They are a crucial part of mastering the models that we use to explain global trade, national trade policy, and the institutional structure of trade.

-You should sort into study groups to work on these problem sets.
+Some Friendly Advice: You should sort into study groups to work on these problem sets.
 Limit the number of people in your group to a maximum of four to ensure that shirking is reduced to a bare minimum.
+One person doth not a study group make.
+And five is "right out."
 Use the study groups for more than just the problem sets!
 Meet several times per week to discuss the course and to argue about facts, theory, and policy.
-And make sure you work on problem sets continuously instead of trying to cram them into your head just before the exams.
+Make sure you work on problem sets continuously instead of trying to cram them into your head just before the exams.
 If you wish, I can help you set up a place on the Blackboard site so that you can communicate within your group about problem sets, or about anything class related.
 I encourage people to post questions about the material to open class forums, and I will reward people who volunteer time to help un-confuse the bewildered.
 This is another way to earn class participation kudos.

 We have a TA for the class.
-Her name is Alexis Payne.
-She has taken this class.
-She understands your pain (bad pun, bad pun).
-Alexis will hold open hours once or twice per week.
-I will add that information to the syllabus when it's finalized.
-Please keep Alexis very busy.
+Her name is Sheng Long.
+She has taken this class with me so she understands the material and the structure of the class.
+Sheng will hold open hours once or twice per week.
+Once per week at the beginning, and twice per week before a test.
+Please keep her very busy.
 Do not wait to utilize her help until the week before a test or quiz.
 Whenever you have questions from class notes, the text, or from problem sets, talk to her or to me in a timely fashion.
 Come as a group as well.
 That way everyone in the group will benefit from every other group member's questions.